revanthj/AmesHousingPrices/README.md

 * Apply L2 Regularization (RIDGE) model on LASSO selected features and compare scores with baseline model.

 * SUMMARY
+ * With LASSO Feature Selection, MSE for L2 Model = 0.024

 ## Linear Model With Backward Elimination